Skip to main content

-There’s nothing more appealing than an open road trip, especially one that stretches almost 1,500km from Australia’s spiritual and physical heart, Alice Springs, to Darwin’s Mindil Beach.
+There’s nothing more appealing than an open road trip, especially one that stretches almost 1,500km from Australia’s spiritual and physical heart, Alice Springs and the Red Centre, to tropical Darwin.

-There’s never been a better time than right now to tick off these natural Australian icons — the MacDonnell Ranges, Karlu Karlu/Devils Marbles, Nitmiluk National Park and Litchfield National Park.
-These bucket-list destinations suit all ages.
-And the best thing is that the road is bitumen all the way.
+There’s never been a better time to visit these natural Australian icons — the MacDonnell Ranges, Karlu Karlu/Devils Marbles, Nitmiluk National Park and Litchfield National Park.
+Each has its own unique appeal with something for everyone.
+The best thing?
+They’re all accessible on bitumen roads (no need for a 4WD!).

-Add on the Red Centre Way to take a dip in the outback waterholes of the West MacDonnell Ranges and Uluru-Kata Tjuta and Watarrka National Parks.
+Take a detour on the Red Centre Way where outback waterholes of the West MacDonnell Ranges await.
+So too Uluru-Kata Tjuta and Watarrka National Parks, where spectacular landscapes hold deep spiritual significance in Aboriginal culture.

 Alice Springs to Tennant Creek (508km)